D.J. Moore Player Prop Bets for NFL Week 18 | Carolina vs. Tampa Bay 1/9/2022

 Matchup vs. Tampa Bay

-- Moore has averaged 70.4 receiving yards per game over his seven career matchups against the Buccaneers, 3.9 more than his over/under in Sunday's game.
+- Moore is averaging 70.4 receiving yards per game in seven career matchups against the Buccaneers, 4.9 more than his receiving yards prop bet over/under for Sunday's game (65.5).

 - Moore, in seven matchups, had a touchdown catch once.
 But he did not have multiple TDs in that game.